Blog Editor: w.Bloggar

 • Pros:

-• Easy configuration: Not too hard to configure your blog settings (connects well with Wordpress).
+• Easy configuration: Not too hard to configure your blog settings (connects well with WordPress).
 Easy to start blogging.

 • Useful preferences: Can be on system tray, can start with last open post, can configure proxy (per blog!!), and can export/import preferences

-• Good HTML tag support: For people who like to edit HTML code, it does provide a simple yet useful HTML code editor with a “helper” toolbar like Wordpress’s “quick tag toolbar.”
+• Good HTML tag support: For people who like to edit HTML code, it does provide a simple yet useful HTML code editor with a “helper” toolbar like WordPress’s “quick tag toolbar.”

 • HTML preview: Good HTML preview tab.